mubahood/katogo-react/SEO_IMPLEMENTATION_MASTER_PLAN.md

 ---

-*This plan will transform BlitXpress into a SEO-optimized e-commerce platform with enterprise-level search engine visibility and performance.*
+*This plan will transform UgFlix into a SEO-optimized e-commerce platform with enterprise-level search engine visibility and performance.*